jleinonen/weather4cast-stage1/README.md

 This code was used for the entry by the team "antfugue" for the Weather4cast 2021 Challenge.
 Below, you can find the instructions for generating predictions, evaluating pre-trained models and training new models.

+For the code used in the IEEE Big Data Cup competition, see https://github.com/jleinonen/weather4cast-bigdata.

 ## Installation

 To use the code, you need to: